nathanic/graphenspiel/README.md

 ## Usage

-Right now the only way to run it is to interact from a REPL or something like SLIME/VimClojure.
+Right now the main way I run it is to interact from a REPL or something like SLIME/VimClojure.
 I personally use SLIMV.

-In the future `lein run` will do something useful.
+You can also `lein run` or `java -jar` the uberjar to play with it.

+In the applet, you can create sink nodes with left click, and source nodes with right click.
+Pressing `r` will reset to the initial state, and `q` will kill the JVM.

 ## License